 Applied Force: in which a stabilizing force is applied at the apex of the thoracic curve, and bending force is exerted at the axilla opposite of the apex of the thoracic curve.
 The secondary unbend is made at the trocanteric region opposite the stabilizing force as an additional correction measure.
 (Fig. 18)

 Location of Applied Forces II

-The in-brace thoracic curve should be corrected to 100% and the lumbar curve to 50% in-brace x-ray.
-If the thoracic and lumbar curves are at 20 degrees or less and within 5 degrees of each other, treating a Type I-Lumbar Primary as a Type II-Thoracic Primary is appropriate.
+The in-brace thoracic curve should be corrected to 100% and the lumbar curve to 50% in-brace x-ray treating a Type I-Lumbar Primary as a Type II-Thoracic Primaryis appropriate.